 The time has finally come: Your old, lumpy bed is on its last legs, and you need to buy a new one.
 You’ve already decided that you’d like to get the best memory foam mattress, but how can you find the very best one to meet your needs?

-First, know that you’re making a great choice.
-The material’s ability to conform to your body’s unique shape makes it one of the most comfortable sleep surfaces for most people.
+First, know you’re making a great choice.
+Memory foam’s ability to conform to your body’s unique shape makes it one of the most comfortable sleep surfaces for most people.
 (It’s almost like having a bed custom-made just for you.)
-Regardless of your sleep position, it can relieve — and even help to prevent — pain in your shoulders, neck, and back.
+Regardless of your sleep position, it can relieve — and even help prevent — pain in your shoulders, neck, and back.

-Of course, all of the options and features make it tough to figure out which bed is the best one for you.
-But weeding out the good from the bad doesn’t have to be complicated.
+Second, all the options available can make it tough to figure out which bed is the best one for you.
+However, weeding out the good from the bad doesn’t have to be complicated.
 To learn more about finding the best option, just keep reading.

 As for what it’s made of?
 That depends on the type of mattress you buy.
 Usually, these sleep surfaces are made of viscoelastic polyurethane foam, a type that’s dense, viscous, and highly cushiony.